-CONCERNING MY HUSBAND’S LEGS, I PRAY:
+CONCERNING MY HUSBAND’S LEGS, I OFFER THIS PRAYER:

 - When the enemy of our faith is after ____ I pray you will make him aware that he has access to “take up the whole armor of God.”
 This way he “may be able to withstand in the evil day.”
-“Then, “Having done all” please help him to stand firm in you —in your strength.
+“Then, “Having done all” please help him to stand firm in your strength.
 (Ephesians 6:13)

 - Thank you for the “great cloud of witnesses” that surrounds _____.
 Remind him to “lay aside every weight, and sin, which clings so closely.”
 Empower him to “run with endurance the race” set before him “looking to Jesus, the founder and perfecter of our faith.”
 (Hebrews 12:1)

-FOR HIS FEET, I PRAY:
+FOR HIS FEET, THIS IS MY PRAYER: